 We love this house in the bush.
-We love living in the bush.
-The wildlife, the people, it’s all beyond our greatest aspirations of spending time in Africa.
-But, with it, there are some challenges, for which we’re making every effort to stay upbeat and positive.
+We love living in the bush, the wildlife, the people; it’s all beyond our greatest aspirations of spending time in Africa.
+But, with it, there are some challenges, for which we’re making every effort to stay upbeat.

-Twice during the past two nights, we each took cold showers but even the water temperature wasn’t cool enough to do any good.
+We each took cold showers twice during the past two nights, but even the water temperature wasn’t cool enough to do any good.
 Within minutes, we were soaking wet in sweat once again.
 I don’t recall any time in my entire life that I sweated so much.

 After each shower, I had to load up again on insect repellent that works great without DEET but is sticky and smells awful.
 It almost wasn’t worth taking the showers.

-Tom wasn’t enthused about the costs for spending on two rental properties simultaneously when we have huge payments upcoming in the next two weeks for future cruises and the final payment on the Kenya tour.
-I get that and didn’t press the issue.
+Tom wasn’t enthused about the costs of spending on two rental properties simultaneously when we have huge payments upcoming in the next two weeks for future cruises and the final balance on the Kenya tour.
+I got that and didn’t press the issue.

 |Finally, Willie inches his way into the pellets on the ground.|

-For the heck of it, I checked online and there wasn’t a single room available outside Marloth Park during the next week or two.
-After all, it’s still the holiday season which here in South Africa doesn’t officially end until well into January.
+For the heck of it, I checked online, and there wasn’t a single room available outside Marloth Park during the next week or two.
+After all, it’s still the holiday season that doesn’t officially end here in South Africa until well into January.
 My research was pointless.